Item Description

 The musket overall shows that it saw long service, very possibly during the Civil War, most likely on the Confederate side.
 Many muskets were captured during battles near Harpers Ferry Armory, and were used throughout the war due to arms shortages in the South.
 The metalwork shows an aged patina overall, showing years of cleaning after long service.
 The lock functions, holding correctly at half cock, and firing at full.
 The rifled bore still shows the three grooves clearly, however it was definitely not cleaned after the last use, so there is powder fouling and oxidation overall.
 The cap nipple cone looks to original, and show a significant oxidation from powder burn.

 The stock is in nice condition, though it definitely has seen its share of service and damage, with a repaired crack through the top of the wrist around the barrel tang, and another through the fore stock area near the lower barrel band.
-These are very old cracks, and it looks like it probably saw additional service after this damage.
+These are very old cracks which were repaired, and it looks like it probably saw additional service after this damage.
 If this was used on the Confederate side, they definitely were much more tolerant of damage to their weapons, as they had no way to procure replacements.
 The cleaning rod is still present, as are both sling swivels, however the trigger guard swivel is frozen.

 A very nice service used example of an older musket converted for service in the 1850s, and almost certainly used during the Civil War.
 Ready to display!